katieprogrammes/COMP3015-CW1/README.md

 ## How the Prototype Works

-This prototype demonstrates a custom Blinn–Phong shading model implemented in GLSL, applied to two textured 3D models inside a fog‑based environment.
+This prototype demonstrates a custom Blinn-Phong shading model implemented in GLSL, applied to two textured 3D models inside a fog‑based environment.
 The scene includes a cube‑mapped skybox, distance fog, rim lighting, and a rotating camera.
 Fog can be toggled on/off using the F key, and camera rotation can be toggled on/off with the space bar.